 First things first: what is family responsibilities discrimination (FRD)?
-FRD, also known as caregiver discrimination, occurs when employers discriminate against employees based on their family caregiving responsibilities.
-This can include discrimination against pregnant women, mothers and fathers of newborns and employees who take care of aging parents.
-Workers who experience FRD may miss out on job opportunities, be passed over for promotion, suffer harassment or even wrongful termination.
+FRD is also known as caregiver discrimination.
+It occurs when employers discriminate against employees based on their family caregiving responsibility.
+It may include discrimination against pregnant women, mothers and fathers of newborns and employees who take care of aging parents.
+Additionally, it may also include eldercare discrimination.
+The consequences of this discrimination can be severe.
+For example, workers who experience FRD may miss out on better job opportunities or promotions.
+Additionally, they may suffer harassment or even be wrongfully terminated.

 There is no overarching federal law prohibiting FRD.
-However, depending on the form of discrimination suffered, several laws have been used to challenge employment decisions in the past.
-Unfortunately, there are not as many laws protecting employees experiencing eldercare discrimination than other forms of FRD, like pregnancy discrimination.
+However, depending on the form of discrimination suffered, several laws challenge employment decisions.
+Unfortunately, there are not as many laws protecting employees experiencing eldercare discrimination as with other forms of FRD, like pregnancy discrimination.

-Under the Family and Medical Leave Act of 1993, employees that have worked for a government employer or a private employer with more than 50 employees for at least 12 months are allowed to take 12 weeks of unpaid leave to care for parents with serious health conditions.
+Under the Family and Medical Leave Act of 1993, employees that worked for a government employer or a private employer with more than 50 employees for at least 12 months may take 12 weeks of unpaid leave to care for parents with serious health conditions.

-Under an amended version of the Americans with Disabilities Act, employees are protected from discrimination based on association with people who are disabled.
-However, employees are not required to give any special accommodations to these employees, making this protection fairly weak.
+Under an amended version of the Americans with Disabilities Act, employees receive protection from discrimination based on association with disabled people.
+However, employees do not have to give any special accommodations to these employees.
+Thus, this makes the protection fairly weak.

-If you believe that you have been denied a job, fired, demoted, harassed or otherwise discriminated against based on your family responsibilities, your best course of action is to discuss your case with an employment law attorney.
-It is possible that your employer violated the law and, if so, you are entitled to damages for your troubles.
+Were you denied a job, fired, demoted or harassed because of your family responsibilities?
+If so, then your best course of action is to discuss your case with an employment law attorney.
+It is possible that your employer violated the law.
+If so, you may receive damages for your troubles.